Google Launched Self-Driving Cars

-Top DUI attorneys are asking if law enforcement can still charge you with DUI even if you are not driving your driverless car?
-Of course state law has not addressed this legal issue yet, but self driving cars will be a reality faster than we think.
-Self driving cars are touted as being safer than human driven cars because the human brain cannot look at and react to every change in driving conditions that occur within a 360 degree radius of the car.
-In other words, we an’t look left, right, forward, and backward simultaneously, but a self driving car has sensors on every side of the vehicle, and can compute all data and change the car’s path and speed almost immediately.
+Top DUI attorneys are asking if law enforcement can still charge you with DUI even if you are not driving your driverless car.
+Of course, state law has not addressed this legal issue yet, but self-driving cars will be a reality faster than we think.
+Self-driving cars are touted as being safer than human-driven cars because the human brain cannot look at and react to every change in driving conditions that occur within a 360-degree radius of the car.
+In other words, we can’t look left, right, forward, and backward simultaneously, but a self-driving car has sensors on every side of the vehicle and can compute all data and change the car’s path and speed almost immediately.

-And a self driving car has zero distractions – it does not text and drive, it does not get tired, it does not drink and drive, and it does not experience road rage.
+And a self-driving car has zero distractions – it does not text and drive, it does not get tiring, it does not drink and drive, and it does not experience road rage.
 That is why lawmakers and concerned citizen groups like MADD embrace the idea of a driverless car.
-They expect a huge decrease in DUI-related accidents, something that has yet to be proven.
+They expect a huge decrease in DUI-related accidents, which has yet to be proven.

-To be seen is how lawmakers will decide if you can be charged with a DUI if you are only a passive occupant of a self driving car.
-Almost without doubt, these new driverless cars will have ignition interlock devices that will only start the car if the driver’s blood alcohol content (BAC) is below the legal BAC limit.
+To be seen is how lawmakers will decide if you can be charged with a DUI if you are only a passive occupant of a self-driving car.
+Almost, without a doubt, these new driverless cars will have ignition interlock devices that will only start the car if the driver’s blood alcohol content (BAC) is below the legal BAC limit.

 Call us TOLL-FREE today at 1-844-832-6384 to find the best DUI lawyer in Atlanta or anywhere else in Georgia.